 The Empowered Parenting programme has been bobbing around in my head for at least ten years, maybe even fifteen.
-However, my children were of an age where they really needed me to be present and available for them; therefore, any ideas about doing anything more than my client work was shelved for the future.
+However, my children were of an age where they really needed me to be present and available for them; therefore, any ideas about doing anything more than my client work were shelved for the future.

 My dad was pretty traditional, and my stepmother was completely unavailable.
 This made childhood very tricky at times as neither parent was available emotionally; however, it was my normal.
 It's only since I've grown older that I can see the pitfalls in how I was raised and the challenges this presented to me as an adolescent and young adult.